1 (877) 872-4232

 Fast forward to the 1990’s.
 I write this real big case in 1992 and my client said…

 “Kevin, if you don’t cut my costs by 30%, I’m going to have to move 8,000 jobs to Mexico.”

 To which I said, “Well, we could always initiate the JCPenney rule.”

-It may have taken 20 years to fully develop into it’s completed form, known today as SIHRA, but the positive effect it has had gives me overwhelming gratification to have solved such an important problem for employers and employees alike.
+It may have taken 20 years to fully develop into its completed form offered by Catilize Health, but the positive effect it has had gives me overwhelming gratification to have solved such an important problem for employers and employees alike.